When is the best time to plant drought tolerant groundcover

 When is the best time to plant drought tolerant groundcover in hot climates?

-The ideal time to plant any drought tolerant groundcover in hot climates is early spring, just after the last frost has passed.
+Spring is a popular time for many customers to plant, as temperatures start to warm up and heat starts to come.
 Planting at this time allows your groundcover to take advantage of cooler temperatures and the occasional spring rain.
 These conditions give the plants a chance to establish their roots before the intense summer heat arrives.
 By the time the hot months roll in, the plants will have a solid root system that helps them withstand the heat and conserve moisture.
-Early spring also offers a window of time before the landscape becomes dry and water becomes scarcer.
+Keep in mind as warmth starts to come to your yard, so does certain weeds come into their growth spurt such as Oxalis.
+If your plants are already filled in this shouldn’t be an issue, but when planting, be sure to water a few weeks before planting to see if any lingering weeds are waiting to start growing before planting.

-If you miss the early spring planting window, late fall is another great time to plant drought tolerant groundcover at your home or business.
+Fall is another great time to plant drought tolerant groundcover at your home or business.
 During this period, the temperatures are cooler, which reduces the stress on the plants and encourages strong root growth.
 This is especially beneficial in hot climates, where the soil can remain warm enough for roots to establish, but the air temperature isn’t hot enough to cause wilting or excessive water loss.
-In the fall, groundcover plants have the entire winter to build a strong foundation, and by the time the heat of summer arrives, they’re ready to thrive with minimal care.
+However, be sure to be able to adjust those first few waterings during this season as there may be quick rises in temperature, so be sure you’re watering correctly in the establishment period.
+Check our support guide for more information.
+In the fall, groundcover plants have the entire winter to build a strong foundation, and strong roots ensure a big burst of color in the next spring.

-Regardless of whether you plant in spring or fall, proper care during the initial planting phase is crucial.
+Regardless of what season you plant, proper care during the initial planting phase is crucial.
 Even drought tolerant plants need regular watering to get established.
 During the first few months, make sure to water deeply and consistently until the roots take hold.
 Additionally, it’s important to choose groundcover varieties suited to your specific climate, soil type, and growing conditions.
-Consulting with local nurseries or gardening experts can help you select the best plants for your region, ensuring they thrive long-term without heavy water use.
+Check with our support guides, and look for a few other things to consider.
+Some of those include adequate sun, which means even in the winter-time make sure the plants will be getting at least 3-5 hours of direct sun, as this is important to keep them happy.
+Also be sure to establish deep roots by training your plants to grow long roots, or during the warm season the plants will dry out quickly.
+Read our support guide for information on how to grow long roots.

 Conclusion: Timing and Care Lead to Success